a-ws-m/unlockNN/README.md

 must undergo further training in order to calibrate the uncertainty quantifier;
 however, this typically only requires a small number of training iterations.

-UnlockGNN also contains a specific configuration for adding uncertainty quantification to [MEGNet](https://github.com/materialsvirtuallab/megnet/): a powerful graph NN model for predicting properties of molecules and crystals.
+UnlockNN also contains a specific configuration for adding uncertainty quantification to [MEGNet](https://github.com/materialsvirtuallab/megnet/): a powerful graph NN model for predicting properties of molecules and crystals.